 Convert a Recipe to Sourdough

 Converting a regular yeast bread to a sourdough recipe is not difficult, but it does take a little consideration and calculation.
 To begin, you substitute your sourdough starter for the yeast, and then you alter the amount of flour and water (or liquid) in the recipe to accommodate for the liquid in the starter.
-A general rule of thumb, is to reduce the liquid and flour in your new recipe to allow for the liquid and flour in the starter.
 Also, the rising time will take more time in the sourdough version, at least twice the amount of time.
 But, it’s worth it!

 Thankfully, you do not need to worry about all that, as you can make this bread just as written!
 I’ve made it more than three times now, tweaking it here and there until it is just right.

-If you have interest in converting a favorite bread recipe into one that uses sourdough, there are lots of sites online that go into the fine details of calculating the weight of everything, but I’d rather not go into that.
-See this post at Homemade on our Homestead for more details where she also offers a free printable conversion card for your use that’s quite handy.
+If you have interest in converting a favorite bread recipe into one that uses sourdough, there are many online sites that go into the fine details of calculating the weight of everything, but I’d rather not go into that.
+See this post at Homemade on our Homestead for more details, where she also offers a free printable conversion card for your use that’s quite handy.

 Ingredients for Sourdough Herb Cheese Ring